iPack: Intuitive Bin Packing with Large Language Models: The approach

-Our goal is to pack a diverse set of grocery items into a box while preserving product integrity.
-We achieve this by dividing the process into three major steps.
-In the perception step, we employ a VLM for general object detection and classification that generates a list of the items in the scene and in front of the robot.
-Next, in the planning step, we query an LLM to estimate a proper packing sequence for the detected items.
-Lastly, we execute the suggested packing order using the GroundedSAM approach~\cite{ren2024gsam}.
-The overall method is summarized in Figure \ref{fig:Overview}.
+Our goal is to pack a diverse set of items into a box while preserving product integrity and optimizing space utilization.
+We achieve this by dividing the packing process into three major steps.
+In the perception step, we detect and classify the objects in the camera image.
+Additionally, we also estimate the weight, size, and pose of each object.
+In the planning step, we query an LLM to estimate packing constraints between the processed objects.
+We then employ a mixed-integer optimization framework to compute a spatially optimal packing scheme given these constraints.
+Lastly, we execute the suggested packing scheme with a robot arm using the execution module.
+The overall method is summarized in Figure~\ref{fig:Overview}.